nyarly/blog/_posts/2018-02-10-simple-webservers-with-nixops.md

 ---
 layout: post
-title: A Simple Webservers with NixOps
+title: Simple Webservers with NixOps
 ---

 After working with Nix and NixOS casually for about a year